hrushi3069/Social-Media-Mining-Insights-from-Big-Data/README.md

-# Social-Media-Mining-Insights-from-Big-Data
-Social Media Mining: Insights from Big Data is a data analytics project that explores how social media platforms are analyzed using big data techniques like NLP, sentiment analysis, and machine learning to understand trends, public opinion, and behaviour, along with real-world use cases, risks, and ethical concerns.
+# Social Media Mining: Insights from Big Data

+This project explains how social media mining extracts meaningful insights from platforms like Twitter and Facebook using big data analytics.

+## Topics Covered
+- Introduction to Social Media Mining
+- Use Cases in Industry and Government
+- Technologies Used (NLP, Sentiment Analysis, Machine Learning)
+- Risks and Ethical Concerns
+- Real-World Example: Cambridge Analytica
+- Conclusion

+## Purpose
+To understand how social media data is analyzed and how it impacts decision-making in business, politics, and research.